How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 If the grip is wrong, try these tools:

-- The "flip trick": place pencil pointing away from child, have them pick it up with thumb and index finger, then flip it to writing position
+- The "flip trick": lay the pencil pointing away from the child, have them pick it up with just their thumb and index finger, then flip it to writing position.
+My daughter thought this was a magic trick the first time we tried it.

 Step 2: Letter Formation (K1-K2)